Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 UL Monroe Stats and Trends

-- UL Monroe has two wins against the spread in five games this year.
+- So far this year UL Monroe has two wins against the spread.

-- The Warhawks have yet to cover the spread this season when underdogs by 32 points or more.
+- This year, the Warhawks are winless against the spread when entering a game as an underdog of 32.5 points or more.

-- UL Monroe's games this season have hit the over on two of five set point totals (40%).
+- UL Monroe's games this year have gone over the total in two out of five opportunities (40%).

-- When UL Monroe records more than 14.3 points, it is 1-1 against the spread and 1-1 overall.
+- UL Monroe is 1-1 against the spread and 1-1 overall when the team scores more than 14.3 points.

-- In games that UL Monroe churns out more than 266.2 yards, the team is 1-1 against the spread and 1-1 overall.
+- When UL Monroe totals more than 266.2 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Warhawks have four giveaways this season, while the Flames have five takeaways .
+- The Warhawks have turned the ball over four times, one fewer times than the Flames have forced turnovers (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.